tdkehoe/Learn-To-Code-By-Breaking-Stuff/Atom_Editor.md

 ## Save on Focus Lost

 When you're coding you will switch between your code and the browser as often as my dog pees on fire hydrants.
 If you want to become a nervous wreck, do ```File > Save All``` or ```shift ⌘ S``` every time you switch to view the browser.
-If you want to tear your hair out, fix a bug, forget to save all, or do ```⌘ s``` with the wrong file highlighted (i.e., save the wrong file), switch to the browser and see your bug still there.
+If you want to tear your hair out, then fix a bug and forget to save all, or do ```⌘ s``` with the wrong file highlighted (i.e., save the wrong file), switch to the browser and see your bug still there.
 Then spend half an hour trying to figure out why your bug fix didn't work, before you realize that you didn't save your changes before viewing the browser.

 To be a happy coder, set _save on focus lost_.
 Open ```Atom > Preferences``` and look for a Core Package called ```autosave```.
 Enable this package.